Cooper Manning

 Cooper Archibald Manning (born March 6, 1974) is an American entrepreneur and television personality who is the host of the television show The Manning Hour for Fox Sports as well as principal and senior managing director of investor relations for AJ Capital Partners.
-He is the eldest son of former professional football quarterback Archie Manning, and the older brother of former professional football quarterbacks Peyton Manning and Eli Manning.
+He is the eldest son of former professional football quarterback Archie Manning, the older brother of former professional football quarterbacks Peyton Manning and Eli Manning, and the father of Texas Longhorns quarterback Arch Manning.

 Early life

 Born on March 6, 1974, in New Orleans, Louisiana, Manning is the first child of Archie and Olivia Manning.
 He played football at Isidore Newman School as a wide receiver, having a breakout season as a senior with his brother Peyton at quarterback.

 Manning was a highly ranked prospect out of high school and ended up committing to the University of Mississippi, Archie's and later his brother Eli's alma mater.
 When practices started in the summer before school, Manning felt some numbness in his fingers and toes, so he went to the Mayo Clinic in Rochester, Minnesota, to be diagnosed.
 There he was told that he had spinal stenosis, a narrowing of the spine and pinching of the nerves.
 Manning accepted the diagnosis and immediately ended his playing career.

 In honor of Cooper, Peyton donned his brother's jersey number, 18, when he began his professional career in the National Football League in 1998.